 Crohn's disease

-Crohn's disease is a chronic non-specific inflammation of the gastrointestinal tract.
-As a rule, this disease affects the intestines, but the esophagus and oral cavity can also be observed.
-The exact cause of the development of Crohn's disease has not yet been identified, but factors such as heredity, genetic mutations, and autoimmune processes are distinguished as predisposing factors.
-Colonoscopy for this disease allows you to identify and determine the degree of inflammation, the presence of ulcers, as well as bleeding.
+Crohn's disease is a chronic nonspecific inflammation of the gastrointestinal tract.
+As a rule, this disease affects the intestines, but damage to the esophagus and oral cavity.
+The exact cause of Crohn's disease has not yet been identified, but predisposing factors include heredity, genetic mutations, and autoimmune processes.
+Colonoscopy for this disease allows you to identify and determine the degree of inflammation, the presence of ulcers, and bleeding.

 • diarrhea;